 Homeland Security Systems Engineering and Development Institute: HS SEDI provides systems engineering, acquisition, and program management expertise in support of the overall homeland security mission.
 Its purpose is to provide expert technical advice to help the Department integrate plans and processes to enhance acquisitions and IT systems development across its entire organization.

-Engineering and Modernization Center: Administered by the Mitre Corp., supports the Administrative Office of the U.S. Courts on behalf of the federal judiciary, located in McLean, VA.
+Judiciary Engineering and Modernization Center: Administered by the MITRE Corp., the Judiciary Engineering and Modernization Center supports the Administrative Office of the U.S. Courts on behalf of the federal judiciary, located in McLean, VA.

 National Radio Astronomy Observatory: The National Radio Astronomy Observatory designs, builds and operates the world's most sophisticated and advanced radio telescopes.
 Scientists from around the world use these powerful tools to study the Sun, planets and other objects in our own solar system, as well as distant stars, galaxies, and other mysterious objects many millions, or even billions of light-years away.
 The NRAO's Charlottesville operations are located both on the grounds of the University of Virginia and in the NRAO Technology Center.